May 13 1861 Monday

 Great Britain.
 Queen Victoria proclaimed British neutrality and forbade British subjects to endeavour to break the Union blockade, thereby unofficially recognising the Confederacy as a belligerent but not as a sovereign nation.

 Maryland.
 Both Houses of the Maryland state legislature adopted a resolution providing for a committee of eight members, four from each House, to visit the President of the United States and the President of the Southern Confederacy.
-The committee to visit Confederate President Jefferson Finis Davis was instructed to convey the assurance that Maryland sympathized with the Confederate states and that the people of Maryland were wholeheartedly on the side of reconciliation and peace.
+The committee chosen to visit Confederate President Jefferson Finis Davis was instructed to convey the assurance that Maryland sympathised with the Confederate states and that the people of Maryland were wholeheartedly on the side of reconciliation and peace.

 Maryland.
-Moving from Relay Station, the Union 6th Massachusetts and 8th Massachusetts moved onto Federal Hill to dominate the city of Baltimore.
+Moving from Relay Station, the Union 6th Massachusetts Infantry and 8th Massachusetts Infantry moved onto Federal Hill to dominate the city of Baltimore.
 The movement was made without the official authorisation of Union Major-General Winfield Scott, and was led by Brigadier-General of Massachusetts Militia Benjamin Franklin Butler.

 North Carolina.
 North Carolina elected delegates to a state convention, as ordered to do so by the state legislature on 1 May 1861.

 Ohio.
 Union Major-General George Brinton McClellan arrived to take command of the Department of the Ohio at the headquarters in Cincinnati.
 He planned an offensive into the western counties of Virginia with the optimistic hope that this would develop into a campaign towards the Confederate capital of Richmond, Virginia.
 His immediate objectives were to occupy territory in western Virginia to protect the predominantly pro-Union population of the area and to keep open the critical Baltimore & Ohio Railroad.